 No, we don't want to create a timeline for you.
 Change your profile picture as often as you like!

-In our opinion, profile pictures make a game (especially if you are playing with several players) even more of a social moment.
+We find that profile photos make a game (especially when playing with multiple players) even more of a social moment.
 In the end, however, any picture that is neither offensive nor insulting is welcome.

 No, we certainly don't do that!
 But sometimes we might email you about a particularly good new game or a great tournament on elo if we can't reach you via the app.